nortonkellyboxall/gummi_moveit/README.md

 ### Setting it up

-For full funcionality this package requires gummi_base_XXX + gummi_ee_YYY + gummi_interface.
+For full funcionality this package requires gummi_rightbase_XXX + gummi_rightee_YYY + gummi_interface.
 Set those up in your catkin workspace directory and install all dependencies with rosdep:

 `$ rosdep install -y --from-paths . --ignore-src --rosdistro <YOUR-ROS-DISTRO>`

 Remembering to change \<YOUR-ROS-DISTRO\> for your ros distro, say kinetic or lunar or hydro.
 Then proceed with catkin_make.

-If you don't have the robot or don't need to move the robot to test your code you only need gummi_base_XXX + gummi_ee_YYY.
+If you don't have the robot or don't need to move the robot to test your code you only need gummi_rightbase_XXX + gummi_rightee_YYY.
 The package gummi_interface is required for node "gummi_right_arm_controller of type "follow_joint_trajectory.py", but this is not used for simulation, but still loaded in demo.

 ### How to launch it
 #### Simulated arm